GrantS2S/website/content/workflows/wholesale.md

 tags: []
 ---

-You have a wholesale business that either purchases from or manufactures products and sells them to retailers.

-### Traditional Wholesale Model
+Does this sound like you?

-Traditionally, you send your customers (retailers) stock sheets on a regular basis with updated prices and quantities.
+You are a wholesaler who acquires or manufactures products, and sells them to retailers.
+You send your customers (retailers) updated stock sheets on a regular basis with the latest prices and quantities.
+When a customer wants to make a purchase, they call your head office to check that the items are still available before confirming the order by email.
-Once your customer confirms what they want to order, they either email or call you to confirm what products they want along with the quantities.
-At this point, someone in your organisation needs to manually capture this information into a legitimate sales order on your [ERP / Accounting system](/integrations).

-This approach is a problematic for several reasons:
-1. The customer does not know stock availability at the time of ordering, unless they request an updated list of inventory and pricing.
-2. It is difficult to control what prices are given to specific customers.
+You may have reps who check in on your key accounts to make sure that stocks aren’t running low.
+When a customer wants to place an order, the rep writes it in their notebook so they can email it to head office at the next opportunity.
+Someone in your organisation is tasked with receiving telephonic or email orders from customers and sales reps, and manually capturing them on your ERP / accounting system.

+Challenges you may be facing:
+- The customers often don’t have an updated stock sheet handy.
+- Customers phoning in to check stock levels and pricing may get frustrated if they have to wait for assistance.
+- Customers wishing to place orders outside of your office hours have to wait until the next business day.
+- Your reps don’t have the latest stock availability at their fingertips.
+- Your reps may not be aware of which discount structures apply to their clients.
-3. Manually re-capturing orders is hugely time consuming and prone to human error.
+- Manually re-capturing orders is hugely time consuming and prone to human error.
-4. Product information is not stored in one central place.

-### New Wholesale Model
+How Stock2Shop can help you:
-Customer, inventory and product information can be synced to [Stock2Shop's B2B trade store](/b2b-shopping-cart/) from your [ERP / Accounting system](/integrations) and orders from this platform are automatically raised as sales orders and converted to invoices in your ERP / Accounting system.
+- Inventory, product and customer* information can be synced to the Stock2Shop B2B Trade Store from your ERP / accounting system.

-Price lists, stock levels and product information is continually sent to the B2B trade store.
-Customers and sales reps are given access to this information to view and order products.

-There is strict control around what products and pricing each customer and sales rep gets to see.
-This means when a customer or sales rep logs in to the B2B trade store, they only see the products and price list that has been assigned to them.

-This approach is a beneficial for several reasons:
-1. Negates the process of someone having to manually send stock sheets
-2. Negates the process of someone having to capture orders manually into your [ERP / Accounting system](/integrations)
-3. As soon as orders are placed, the stock on hand is updated.
-4. Customers will always be able to see what is actually in stock and at what price.
-5. Notify business units internally when orders have been raised.

-This is a rudimentary example of how Stock2Shop can accommodate the wholesale model.
-In this example, Stock2Shop has reduced the administration requirements and processing time for the company, ensured that order data is correctly captured, and given customers access to an easy-to-use ordering system.
-Stock2Shop is highly customisable and there are many different configuration options for each of the steps above.

-[Contact us](/contact-us/) to find out how we can tailor a solution to meet your needs.
+- Customers can log on and immediately see relevant pricing and stock information.
+- Orders can be placed on this platform any time, day or night.
+- Orders are automatically raised in your ERP / accounting system against each customer’s debtors account.
+- Your admin staff is notified as soon as an order is received.
+- Reps can log in to check customer-specific pricing and stock levels, and immediately place an order into that customer’s account.

+In short, Stock2Shop has reduced human error, reduced duplicate data capturing and increased efficiency.